Eureka in Humboldt County, California — The American West (Pacific Coastal)

 Department of the Interior

 Location.
 40° 47.632′ N, 124° 10.127′ W. Marker is in Eureka, California, in Humboldt County.
-Marker is at the intersection of C Street and 14th Street, on the right when traveling south on C Street.
+It is at the intersection of C Street and 14th Street, on the right when traveling south on C Street.
 Touch for map.
 Marker is at or near this postal address: 1406 C Street, Eureka CA 95501, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-John A. Cottrell House (about 500 feet away, measured in a direct line); Saint Innocent of Alaska (approx. 0.4 miles away); World War I Honor Roll 1917-1918 (approx. 0.4 miles away); Simpson-Vance House (approx. 0.4 miles away); Eureka Inn (approx. half a mile away); Eureka Free Public Library (approx. half a mile away); The Thomas F. Ricks House (approx. half a mile away); Eureka Theatre (1939) (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker: John A. Cottrell House (about 500 feet away, measured in a direct line); Saint Innocent of Alaska (approx. 0.4 miles away); World War I Honor Roll 1917-1918 (approx. 0.4 miles away); Simpson-Vance House (approx. 0.4 miles away); Eureka Inn (approx. half a mile away); Eureka Free Public Library (approx. half a mile away); The Thomas F. Ricks House (approx. half a mile away); Eureka Theatre (1939) (approx. half a mile away).
 Touch for a list and map of all markers in Eureka.

 Regarding The Cottage.
 From the National Register of Historic Places inventory-nomination form: